sergiocollado/potpourri/aws_notes.md

 ==========

 - First, you create, what is call: a Topic. -think of it as a mailbox or email alias.
-- then, you add subscribers.
+- Then, you add subscribers.
-- subscribers, have to confirm (http, email, or SQS(Amazon Simple Qeue Service) with permissions).
+- Subscribers, have to confirm (http, email, or SQS(Amazon Simple Qeue Service) with permissions).
-- then you send messages to the Topic, and the subscribers, will receive the message.
+- Then you send messages to the Topic, and the subscribers, will receive the message.

 SNS subscriber types:
 =====================